Computed Tomography (CT)

-Computed tomography (CT) is an x-ray imaging technique that uses a computer to produce sectional images of the body to show anatomy at different levels.
+Computed Tomography (CT) is an x-ray imaging technique that uses a computer to produce images of the body to show detailed anatomy and pathology.

 Applicants for the CT program must be currently certified as an ARRT registered radiologic technologist, an ARRT or NMTCB registered nuclear medicine technologist, or an ARRT registered radiation therapist.

 International students who are interested in the program are advised to apply to Kent State University first: https://www.kent.edu/admissions/apply.

 The CT program consists of didactic and clinical components.
 The didactic component is 100% online.
 The clinical component is completed at a healthcare facility to meet the ARRT clinical requirements required for eligibility to sit for the certification exam in MRI.

 The CT program has two pathway options:

 1. The Certificate Program offers CT-specific coursework that fulfills the ARRT structured education requirements and prepares the student for the ARRT national certification exam.
 Courses are offered in 2 semesters (fall and spring) with an optional review course and clinical experience offered in summer.